abalkin/kcc/README.md

 programmers with a unique integrated platform for creating high performance applications for financial and other data-intensive applications.

-While implementation of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team, and rarely requires external
+While implementations of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team, and rarely requires external